-Newcomers are encouraged to attend the Newcomer's Orientation on Sunday afternoon, which is especially designed for first-time attendees.
-The orientation is organized and conducted by the IETF EDU team and is intended to provide useful introductory information.
+Newcomers are encouraged to attend the Newcomer's Tutorial on Sunday afternoon, which is especially designed for first-time attendees.
+The tutorial is organized and conducted by the IETF EDU team and is intended to provide useful introductory information.
 The session covers what all the dots on name tags mean, the structure of the IETF, and many other essential and enlightening topics for new IETFers.
 If you are unable to attend this session, recorded ones from previous meetings are available ([https://www.ietf.org/about/participate/tutorials/]).

 The heart of an IETF meeting is the WG meetings themselves.
 Different WGs chairs have very different styles, so it is impossible to generalize how a WG meeting will feel.
 Even though nearly all WGs have agendas for their meetings, some meetings stick tightly to their agenda while others are run more loosely.

 There are a few important things that are true for all WG meetings at an IETF meeting.
-Near the beginning of the meeting, the chair will pass around the "blue sheets", which are paper forms on which everyone prints their name and puts their email address.
+Near the beginning of the meeting, the chair will pass around the "blue sheets", which are paper forms on which everyone writes their name and their affiliation.
 These are used for long-term archival purpose to show how many people came to a particular meeting and, in rare cases, exactly who showed up.
 The normal etiquette is to watch where the blue sheets came from and to pass them along in the same direction.

 When speaking in a meeting, you should always go to the microphones in the room.
 For controversial topics, there will be a line at the mic, but do not hesitate to be the first person at the mic if you have a question or a contribution to the discussion.
 The WG chair or presenter will indicate when you can speak.
 Although it would be easier to just raise your hand from where you are sitting, the mics perform a very useful task: they let the people listening remotely and in the room hear your question or comment.
 It is also expected that you will say your name at the mic so that the person taking minutes will know who is speaking.